chinenual/Chinenual-VCV/README.md

-Target file selection works in a similar way to the VCV Recorder plugin.
+Target file selection works in a similar way to the VCV Recorder module.
 You can select a file from the context menu, or if none has been selected, you'll get a popup dialog the first time you try to record something:

 * **Output File** - the path to the target MIDI file to be produced.
-* **Append -001, -002, etc.** - If checked, the plugin creates unique files if the target file already exists (`/my/file.mid`,  `/my/file-001.mid`, `/my/file-002.mid`).
+* **Append -001, -002, etc.** - If checked, the recorder creates unique files if the target file already exists (`/my/file.mid`,  `/my/file-001.mid`, `/my/file-002.mid`).
 If unchecked, the file is overwritten.
 * **Start at first note gate** - when checked (the default), even